fortythreesam/FourthYearProject/report/report.md

 #### 4.4.2 Applying Denoising Filters

 The filter used on each type of texture is applied over a copy of the full image.
 Initially in the project, the textures were extracted from the image and had the relevant filter applied.
 This caused neighbouring pixels not in the same texture group to be modified due to the nature of how filters worked.
 After applying the filters, the weak texture mask is used to extract the weak and rich textured areas.
 As mentioned earlier, Numpy provides functionality for N-dimensional array manipulation.
 This allows us to extract the weak texture areas by element-wise multiplication of the weak texture mask and the denoised image.
-This works as the weak texture mask stores a one in each pixels' colour channel if that pixels' colour channel is in a weak texture patch.
+This works as the weak texture mask stores a one in each pixel's colour channel if that pixel's colour channel is in a weak texture patch.
 Element-wise subtraction is then used to retrieve the rich textures.
 Finally, element-wise addition of the two texture types gives us back a full image.
 Below is the code required t implement this:

 ```python3
 denoised_example_image_weak = filters.Gaussian(noisy_image, sigma=2)